wrvarun-96/Company_sales_prediction/README.md

 2)No need for checking for outliers only if we are using this algo.

 ## Disadvantages
-1)It will be slow if we are using many estimators.
+1)It will be slow if we are using many trees.

 ## Paramters to be taken care to reduce_overfitting.
 1)n_estimators